 Kumar.
-Robbins and Cotran Pathologic Basis of Disease, Professional Edition, 8th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.
-2009.
+Robbins and Cotran Pathologic Basis of Disease, Professional Edition.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2009.

 Lanza FL, Chan FK, Quigley EM; Practice Parameters Committee of the American College of Gastroenterology.
 Guidelines for prevention of NSAID-related ulcer complications.
 Am J Gastroenterol.
 2009 Mar;104(3):728-38.

 Lee SY, Shin YW, Hahm KB.
 Phytoceuticals: mighty but ignored weapons against Helicobacter pylori infection.
 J Dig Dis.
 2008 Aug;9(3):129-39.
 Review.

 Lowe R, Wolfe M. Bope & Kellerman: Conn's Current Therapy 2013.
 1st ed.
 Philadelphia, PA: Elsevier Saunders; 2012.

 Marteau P, Boutron-Ruault MC.
 Nutritional advantages of probiotics and prebiotics.
 Br J Nutr.
 2002;87(Suppl 2)):S153-S157.

 Marteau PR.
 Probiotics in clinical conditions.
 Clin Rev Allergy Immunol.
 2002;22(3):255-73.

 Martin B. Prevention of gastrointestinal complications in the critically ill patient.
 AACN Adv Crit Care.
 2007;18(2):158-66.